fossasia/wp-recent-tweet/readme.txt

 = How can I get Consumer Key, Consumer Secret, Access Token and Access Token Secret?  =

-You will need to visit [this link](https://dev.twitter.com/apps/ "Twitter"), sign in with your account and create your own keys.
+You will need to visit [https://apps.twitter.com/](https://apps.twitter.com/ "Twitter"), sign in with your account and create your own keys.

 == Screenshots ==